 The Alligator Rivers Region Technical Committee (ARRTC) was established in 1993 following amendments to the Environment Protection (Alligator Rivers Region) Act 1978 (EPARR Act).
 The membership and function of ARRTC was revised in 2001 to meet the recommendation of the Independent Science Panel (ISP) for an independent scientific advisory panel to review the research activities in the Alligator Rivers Region and the scientific basis for assessing mining operations.

-ARRTC consists of seven independent scientists nominated by Science & Technology Australia (formerly the Federation of Australian Scientists and Technological Societies) for their eminent expertise in specific fields.
+ARRTC has 14 members including seven independent scientists nominated by Science & Technology Australia (formerly the Federation of Australian Scientists and Technological Societies) for their eminent expertise in specific fields.

 |Name||Field of Expertise|

 |Dr Simon Barry (Chair)||Stream Leader, Landscape Monitoring & Modelling,